Managing Editor Tabs

 Choosefrom the main menu.

 The list of all the tabs that are opened but invisible appears.
-So doing the names of the tabs, which are currently visible, are displayed on the light background; the names of the tabs outside of the main window are shown on the darker background.
+The names of the tabs, which are currently visible, are displayed on the light background; the names of the tabs outside of the main window are shown on the darker background.

 - Click the name of the desired editor tab: